lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in minutes before aborting build. (default: 15)
+    :stream: Keyword that represents a release code-name.
+        Often the same as the branch. (default: master)

     :gerrit_merge_triggers: Override Gerrit Triggers.
     :gerrit_trigger_file_paths: Override file paths filter which checks which